JGriffiths47/MS1-GowerClimbingHut/README.md

 ## Technologies Used

-This project was constructed using [GitPod](https://www.gitpod.io/), with the repositry hosted on [GitHub](https://github.com/).
+This project was constructed using [GitPod](https://www.gitpod.io/) IDE, with the repositry hosted on [GitHub](https://github.com/).

-The primary coding languages used were HTML5 (for the basic structure and content of the webpages), CSS3 (for the styling and layout of the webpages) and Markdown (for creating README.md).
+The primary coding languages used were HTML5 (for the basic structure and content of the webpages), CSS3 (for the styling and layout of the webpages) and Markdown (for creating README.md and TESTING.md).

 Additional resources used:
 - [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - for creation of wireframes at start of project.